-Take a tour to two of the least visited African countries - Burundi and DR Congo.
+Take a tour to two of the least visited African countries - Burundi and Democratic Republic of the Congo.
 As part of the African great lakes region, Burundi doesn't fall behind in offering amazing natural scenery either.
 Its vast mountain ranges, dense rainforests and shimmering lakes, in combination with the vibrant culture and warmth of the locals turn a tour to Burundi into a rewarding and enriching experience.
-On this tour we will explore Lake Kivu from South to North, spending some time with the pigmies on Idjwi Island and tracking the lowland gorillas in Kahuzi Biega NP
+On this tour we will explore Lake Kivu from South to North, spending some time with the pigmies on Idjwi Island and tracking the lowland gorillas in Kahuzi Biega National Park.

 View Route MapItinerary: